5g-media/FaaS-VIM-Exercises/exercise2/README.md

 ## What next

-Next, we will learn how to define day0 parameters for our VNF and attach it with an Ingress port so that it can be extrenally accessed.
+Next, we will learn how to attach the VNF an Ingress port so that it can be extrenally accessed.

 Continue to [3nd exercise](../exercise3)